fossas/spectrometer/docs/reference/fossa_yml.md

 The list of `only` targets that should be scanned.
 When used alongside `paths.only`, the list of targets to be scanned are unioned.

 ### `targets.exclude:`
 The list of `exclude` targets which should be excluded from scanning.
 The targets listed in the exclude section will override the targets listed in the only sections.
-This feature is used most effectively to remove specific targets from a directory that has targets which should be scanned.
+This feature is used most effectively to remove specific targets from a directory.

 Example: You have a directory called `docker` which contains 3 different targets but you would like to omit the one with type `bundler`.
 You can do this with the following configuration: